 Notice the Directories and Configuration Store locations.
 These are key folders required by the ArcGIS Server site which you may have to prepare and configure if you ever set up ArcGIS Server on premises.
-Cloud Builder creates shared folders for these and grants the ArcGIS Server account permissions to them (Cloud Builder also created the ArcGIS Server account for you).
+Cloud Formation creates shared folders for these and grants the ArcGIS Server account permissions to them (Cloud Formation also created the ArcGIS Server account for you).

 - Click the Security tab.